arturomorarioja-ek/SD_System_Integration_E2026/Lesson01/README.md

 - [Software Architectures](https://github.com/arturomorarioja-ek/SD_System_Integration_E2026/blob/main/Lesson01/Ex%2001%20Software%20Architectures.md)

 ### Homework
-- Check out the slide set **Software Architecture**.
-Make sure that you understand the architectures' and patterns' main pros and cons, and when to apply each
+- Check out the slide set **Software Architecture**
+  - Make sure that you understand the architectures' and patterns' main pros and cons, and when to apply each

 [SOA: show the API consumption app]: #